Using Notes in Wispr Flow for iOS

 Key behaviors

-• Note management: Notes are sorted by most recently modified and grouped by date.
-Use the search bar to find notes, swipe left for Share and Delete, or long-press a note for Copy, Edit, Share, and Delete.
+Note management: Notes are sorted by most recently modified and grouped by date.
+Use the search bar to find notes, swipe left for Share and Delete, or long-press for Copy, Edit, Share, and Delete.

-• Auto-save: Changes save automatically as you work, and again when the app goes to the background.
+Saving: Changes save automatically as you work and when the app goes to the background.
+A note saved with no title and no content is deleted without confirmation.

-• Manual sync: Pull down on the notes list, or tap the circular arrow (↺) button in the Notes nav bar.
+Sync: Notes sync automatically in the background, and local edits are never overwritten by a server sync.
+To sync manually, pull down on the notes list or tap the circular arrow (↺) button in the Notes nav bar.
 Sync requires sign-in and network connectivity, and is unavailable for HIPAA and Privacy Mode accounts.

-Warning: Notes created via the Lock Screen widget or Control Center open in a full-screen capture view that does not auto-save and cannot be swiped away.
+Warning: Notes created from the Lock Screen widget or Control Center open in a full-screen capture view that does not auto-save and cannot be swiped away.
 Tap Save (top-right) to keep the note, or X (top-left) to discard.
-The Save button is disabled while dictation is recording or processing — stop dictation first.
+Save is disabled while dictation is recording or processing — stop dictation first.

 Best practices

-• Use heading shortcuts (#, ##, ###) to organize longer notes into sections as you type.
+Use heading shortcuts to split longer notes into sections as you type.

-• Tap the AI summary button on longer notes to get a condensed overview of key points.
+Tap AI summary on longer notes for a condensed overview.

 How to set up widgets and shortcuts